isthatgopro/htgaa_python_course/windows/chapter_3/readme.md

 After opening, click `Open Project` and navigate to `C:\Users\YourUsername\Desktop\Projects\HtgaaBootcamp\htgaa_python_course` (replace `YourUsername` with your actual Windows username) and open it up (You might need to add OneDrive before Desktop).
 You now should see all the folders on the left in your cursor IDE.

 Before we go ahead and write some python code I wanted to go over a few cool features IDEs have.
 First, IDEs come with a built-in terminals!
 At the top nav you should see a `Terminal` option, click `Terminal` then `New Terminal`.
+Note: if you run `python --version` and it doesn't work in the terminal close and reopen cursor

 ![Terminal](../../images/terminal.png)